BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 	- Try different channel distributions by editing the chanDistrib lines.
 	- Deliver stimuli on the dendrites rather than the soma.

-rdes_ex9.py: Build a spiny neuron from a morphology file and put active
+ex9.2_spines_in_neuronal_morpho.py: Add spines to a neuron built from a
-	channels in it.
+	morphology file and put active channels in it.
-	Same as above except now we also insert spines, using the spineDistrib keyword.
+	Same as ex9.1 except now we also insert spines, using the spineDistrib keyword.
 	Suggestions:
 	- Try different spine settings.
 Warning: if you put in too many spines